-- 3 VCE VM Literacy

-- 2 VCE VM Numeracy

-- 2 VCE VM Work Related Skills units

-- 2 VCE VM Personal Development Skills units, and

-- 2 VET credits at Certificate II level or above (180 nominal hours)
+- At least 3 VCE VM Literacy units - At least 2 VCE VM Numeracy units - At least 2 VCE VM Work Related Skills units - At least 2 VCE VM Personal Development Skills units, and - 2 VET credits at Certificate II level or above (a minimum of 180 nominal hours)

 Students must complete a minimum of three other Unit 3-4 sequences as part of their program.
-Units 3 and 4 of VM studies may be undertaken together over the duration of the academic year to enable these to be integrated.
+Most students undertake 16-20 units over the course of their certificate.
+Students can contribute to their minimum sequence through the attainment of Structured